 Papua New Guinea is a culturally diverse country.
 It is native to seven million people and 40% of them are living a self-sustainable natural lifestyle with no global capital.
 The diversity of Papua New Guinea can well be understood by the fact that 12% of existing languages are spoken there.
-Out of 848 languages, 12 languages have originated from there.
+Out of 848 languages, 12 languages originate from there.
 The majority of these languages have only 1,000 speakers.
 Papuans and Austronesians are the largest ethnic group, and they are also the first inhabitants of the region.
-They share the island with Australians, Filipinos, Micronesians, Polynesian and Chinese, and European immigrants.
+They share the island with Australians, Filipinos, Micronesians, Polynesians and Chinese, and European immigrants.

-South Africa is ranked as the ninth most diverse country in the world.
+South Africa ranks as the ninth most diverse country in the world.
 It has a population of approximately 59 million people that are from 5 ethnic groups.
 According to one of the census, 79.4% of South Africans are black and 9.2% are identified as white.
 Most of the population of South Africa is from the English and Dutch regions.
 Asian and Indian people constitute a minority group in South Africa.
 There are 11 official languages spoken in South Africa that are Xhosa, Zulu, Ndebela, Swati, Xitsonga, Swati, Afrikaans, English, Sepedi, Setswana, Sesotho, Xitsonga, Tshivenda, and Ndebele.

 Least Diverse Countries across the Globe

 Let’s have a look at the least diverse countries in the world.

 American Samoa is not an independent state but is a part of the United States of America.
 It is located in the Southeast part of Samoa and comprises 2 atolls and 5 islands.
 It is native to 55 thousand people.
 15% of these people are US citizens and 35% of them are foreign-born that are immigrants of Samoan.
 The inhabitants of Samoa speak two languages, English and Samoan.